-An automotive support organization we once came in and assisted was looking to select a project lifecycle tool using Microsoft Project Desktop 2010 and SharePoint.
-After a lengthy and deliberate planning process, the roll-out was compromised due to an undocumented customer (external force) that wound up playing more of a critical part in the roll-out and structure of the system.
+An automotive support organization we once assisted was looking to select a project lifecycle tool using Microsoft Project Desktop 2010 and SharePoint.
+After a lengthy and deliberate planning process, the roll-out was compromised due to an undocumented customer (external force) that wound up playing more of a critical part in the system roll-out and structure.
 This unforeseen stakeholder represented a set of compliance and regulation requirements not initially defined or understood.

-A new set of rules and requirements was created not only for the system, but for the executive team.
-The Project Server PPM system had to be retooled quickly across the existing projects, views, reports, and throughout the PPM structure.
+A new set of rules and requirements was created not only for the system but for the executive team.
+The Project Server PPM system had to be retooled quickly across the existing projects, views, and reports, and throughout the PPM structure.
 A lot of reevaluation and rerunning of the business intelligence reports was necessary to revalidate the original decisions and decision points.
-The key here is that upfront stakeholder identification and integration into the PPM lifecycle process enables a higher degree of satisfaction and communications through reporting.
+The key here is that up-front stakeholder identification and integration into the PPM lifecycle process enables a higher degree of satisfaction and communications through reporting.

-While Project Server 2010 and its new features give the end user the ability to update and change the interface they are working with, the larger implementation has greater and more far reaching impacts.
+While Project Server 2010 and its new features give the end user the ability to update and change the interface they are working with, the larger implementation has greater and more far-reaching impacts.
 In some organizations, this can be the kiss of death of whether a system is adopted.

 We did not experience a failure of planning for scope definition with the automotive organization; we gained an opportunity to increase the realization of the potential capabilities of Project 2010 and SharePoint 2010.
-We had the option to replace more systems and shift additional business functions to Project 2010 and SharePoint 2010.That is what led to this dramatic change.
+We had the option to replace more systems and shift additional business functions to Project 2010 and SharePoint 2010,which is what led to this dramatic change.
 The profile morphed due to the actual deployment of the system based on a wider set of stakeholder needs.

-The Microsoft technology stack for PPM (Project Standard 2010, Project Professional 2010, Project 2010 and SharePoint Server 2010) has been available and supporting PPM campaigns for the majority of the 21st century.
-As the industry is realizing an uptick in specializations such as Project Management Professional (PMP) and Microsoft Certified Professional (MCP) that have certified competencies in project environments, we have observed some new bad habits developing.
-Previous versions of Project Server have shown tremendous capabilities in key PPM initiatives like scheduling and resource forecasting, however there have been some technological weaknesses and a wide organizational immaturity of PPM that has led to both the growth and adoption of poor technology and processes, as well as ill founded, preconceived notions.
+The Microsoft technology stack for PPM—Project Standard 2010, Project Professional 2010, Project 2010, and SharePoint Server 2010—has been available and supporting PPM campaigns for the majority of the twenty-first century.
+As the industry is realizing an uptick in specializations, such as Project Management Professional (PMP) and Microsoft Certified Professional (MCP), that have certified competencies in project environments, we have observed some new bad habits developing.
+Previous versions of Project Server have shown tremendous capabilities in key PPM initiatives, such as scheduling and resource forecasting; however, some technological weaknesses and a wide organizational immaturity of PPM have led to both the growth and the adoption of poor technology and processes as well as ill-founded, preconceived notions.

 Project 2010 has addressed many critical requirements for effective PPM.
-There remains a lack of information related to the robust features now available in 2010 which is leading to a gap in project organizations understanding the massive upgrade of the new product.
+Information relating to the robust features available in Project 2010 is lacking, which is leading to a gap in project organization’s understanding of how massively the new product has been upgraded[AU: OK?].
 We anticipate many Microsoft PPM supporters may build in too much buffer to compensate for past versions or previously troubled PPM roll-outs.
-This may lead to over estimation, over compensation of time and effort, or a misjudgment of the technology and process requirements.
+This may lead to over estimation, over compensation of time and effort, or misjudging the technology and process requirements.

-In an established PPM environment (or a maturing PPM environment) there are two critical factors that must be accounted for:
+In an established (or a maturing) PPM environment, two critical factors must be accounted for:

 1. The acclamation and use of the technology by a wide variety of business users

-2. The technology’s functionality and capability to meet the needs of the business users
+2. The technology’s functionality and ability to meet the needs of the business users

-As discussed previously, adoption is part hands on experience and part perception management.
-Change is often not viewed in a positive light, so demonstrating how the tool will make job functions easier and demonstrating the shallow learning curve is essential in ensuring organizational adoption.
+As discussed, adoption is part hands-on experience and part perception management.
+Change often is not viewed in a positive light, so demonstrating how the tool will make job functions easier and demonstrating the shallow learning curve is essential in ensuring organizational adoption.

 Social and Personal Networks